 Following expansion, the cells are washed and concentrated, and samples are removed for quality testing.

 Finally, the CAR T-cells may be frozen for shipment to the infusion site.

-While the CAR T-cells are being manufactured, patients may require "bridging chemotherapy" to control their cancer.
+While the CAR T-cells are being manufactured, patients may require "bridging" disease-directed therapy to control their cancer.
 This may be at the discretion of the primary oncologist.